 Tricks performed outside the competition area won't be counted and get a 20 points deduction.

 09. SCORE SYSTEM

-The riders are judged by a jury of 3 judges chosen by the UIM Commissioner, together with the COL that will give the score according to the following criterion:
+The riders are judged by a jury of 3 judges chosen by the local organising committee according to the following criteria: